-A. Resignation

-1. Resignation from State Service
+- A. Resignation - 1.
+Resignation from State Service

-An employee may resign from the State by presenting the resignation in writing to the employee's supervisor.
-To resign in good standing the employee must give the supervisor at least ten (10) working days' notice.
+An employee may resign from the State by presenting the resignation in writing to the employee's supervisor outside the bargaining unit.
+To resign in good standing the employee must give the supervisor at least ten (10) working days notice.
 After such resignation has been presented it may be withdrawn only by mutual agreement of the parties.